-Twitter Bans Danielle Stella, Republican Running Against Ilhan Opmar, For Calling For Her To Be hanged
+Twitter Bans Danielle Stella, Republican Running Against Ilhan Omar, For Calling For Her To Be Hanged

 What Did Stella Tweet?

-In a tweet that has since been deleted, Stella referenced a report that suggested that Omar had passed sensitive information to Iran via Qatar.
+In a tweet that has since been deleted, Stella allegedly referenced a report which suggested that Omar had passed sensitive information to Iran via Qatar.
 Stella then suggested that, if the allegations were true, Omar should be hanged.

-“If it is proved @ilhanMN passed sensitive info to Iran, she should be tried for #treason and hanged,” the tweet read.
+“If it is proved @ilhanMN passed sensitive info to Iran, she should be tried for #treason and hanged,” the tweet purportedly read.

 In a later tweet, Stella’s account linked to an image of a stick figure hanging from a gallows.

-That was enough to get Stella’s account permanently banned for violating its Terms of Use, which includes prohibitions against “violent threats.”
+That was enough to get Stella’s account permanently banned for violating Twitter’s terms of service, which include prohibitions against “violent threats.”

 In a statement, Stella claimed that this type of thing is par for the course for Twitter.